don/BluetoothSerial/README.md

 ### Supporting other BLE hardware

-For Bluetooth Low Energy this plugin supports the RedBear Labs hardware by default, but can support any Bluetooth Low Energy hardware with a "serial like" serivce.
-This means a Transmit characteristic that is writable and a Receive charateristic that support notification.
+For Bluetooth Low Energy, this plugin supports the RedBear Labs hardware by default, but can support any Bluetooth Low Energy hardware with a "serial like" serivce.
+This means a transmit characteristic that is writable and a receive charateristic that supports notification.

 Edit [BLEdefines.h](src/ios/BLEDefines.h) and adjust the UUIDs for your serivce.
 Future versions of this plugin should be more configurable from JavaScript.